 If you’re thinking of trading in your dark and luscious locks for blond waves, there are things you should know before you dive right in.
+Whether you want to go completely blond or you love the balayage look, going slow keeps your hair healthy.
 Many clients are under the impression that since they’re going to a professional, the process of going blond can be done in just one visit.
 But it’s not as simple or quick as spreading the color all over your hair.
 We need to ensure your hair is healthy, too, so it can hold onto your beautiful new color.
 Even the most experienced colorists will tell you that in order to get those desirable blond shades, it takes several appointments, constant upkeep, and — above all — patience.
 At Deseo Salon & BlowDry, we’re here to make sure you have healthy, beautiful hair every step of the way.
 The goal is to limit any damage to your locks and transition slowly so we achieve the exact color you have your sights set on.

 In this helpful guide, we’ll show you the process it takes to lighten up your locks.
 We’ll also cover maintenance tips so you know exactly what to expect along the way.